 Standing out from other job applicants is arguably more challenging now than ever before.
 But there’s one way of rising above the competition that never goes out of style if you want to get that dream job: by training.

 This post will outline the various ways that you can utilize training to improve your career prospects.
 It will also reveal five types of training that can be beneficial for career development.

 Whether you are looking for a role in a new organization, or even an internal promotion, expanding your skill set through training is a fantastic way to showcase your abilities and give yourself the greatest chance to advance your career.

 One of the biggest challenges for people looking to climb the career ladder is that many workplaces require experience to secure a role.
 To be considered for internal promotions, or to make it through the interview stage of hiring, being able to show that you possess a certain skill set is vital.

 Training can combat this, providing you with new knowledge and even certifications that are specific to the role, helping to convince employers that while you may not have direct experience on a specific topic, that you still have an in-depth understanding of it.
 For existing employees that are looking to open new opportunities, they should demonstrate these learnings in their day-to-day work, while applicants can include relevant skills in their resume and demonstrate examples of putting this to use in their interview.

 As an example, a person that is looking to apply for a role in management could watch management training videos online, giving them an overview of the skills required, which they could demonstrate in the job interview.

 Similarly, a person that works in a marketing department may see that SEO is required in a job description.
-By learning the basics of SEO through online training courses, they would be able to demonstrate their determination to secure the role, as well as understanding the topic in more depth.
+By learning the basics of SEO through online training courses, they would be able to demonstrate their determination to secure the role, as well as understand the topic in more depth.